- A Few Tips On Playing Golf In The Colder Weather

 The FootJoy Men’s WinterSof Golf Gloves have a water-resistant grip on the palm to help keep control of your club, and they have an extended cuff that is knitted for extra warmth and helps to keep out the cold.

 They have a reflective strip for high visibility both on and off the course and are both wind-resistant and waterproof.

 Read more in our detailed article about the best winter golf gloves.

 Golfing during the winter months requires the right kit and that starts from the ground up.
 Having the right pair of shoes is paramount in making those cold rounds of golf, both more enjoyable and successful.

 It’s not so much about keeping your feet warm as it is giving you the best grip possible during the cold and sometimes icy conditions.
 The is nothing worse than teeing off on winter mats and having your feet slide away from under you because you are not wearing the right golf shoes.

-Adidas may have the answer to this problem with their Climaproof BOA Golf Shoe.
-A boot more than a shoe, these lightweight leather golf boots feature the Adidas Climaproof technology that offers fantastic protection from all of the elements.
+Adidas may have the answer to this problem with their Codechaos BOA Golf Shoe.
+A boot more than a shoe, these lightweight leather golf boots feature the Adidas technology that offers fantastic protection from all of the elements.

 - Extremely comfortable